 Making an application

-Before moving in, prospective tenants will need to pay the first month's rent upfront, along with one or two months of rent as a security deposit.
+Prospective tenants must pay the first month's rent upfront and one or two months of rent as a security deposit before moving in.
 If the property is in good condition at the end of the lease, the deposit will be returned.
-Any damages beyond normal wear-and-tear incurred during the lease will be deducted from the deposit.
-Before moving in, expats should inspect the home for any pre-existing damage and alert the landlord of any issues.
+Any damages beyond normal wear and tear incurred during the lease will be deducted from the deposit.

 Utilities are rarely included in rental prices and are usually an additional expense for the tenant.